Teen Fentanyl Abuse: What Parents Need to Know

 How Does Teen Fentanyl Abuse Develop?

-If your child appears to be using fentanyl, they may show signs of substance use disorder.6 One of the signs of a substance use disorder is when a person continues using drugs or alcohol despite negative impacts on their life.6
+If your child appears to be using fentanyl, they may show signs of substance use disorder.
+One sign is when a person continues using drugs or alcohol despite negative impacts on their life.

 • Appearing extremely, manically happy